CVE-2026-5660: SQL Injection in itsourcecode Construction Management System

 Description

-CVE-2026-5660 is a medium-severity SQL injection vulnerability in itsourcecode Construction Management System version 1.
-0. It affects an unknown function in the /borrowed_equip. php file within the Parameter Handler component.
-The vulnerability arises from improper handling of the 'emp' argument, allowing remote attackers to perform SQL injection.
-The exploit has been publicly disclosed but there are no known exploits in the wild.
-No official patch or remediation guidance is currently available.
+CVE-2026-5660 is a medium severity SQL injection vulnerability in itsourcecode Construction Management System version 1.
+0. The flaw exists in an unknown function within the /borrowed_equip. php file, specifically in the Parameter Handler component, where manipulation of the 'emp' argument can lead to SQL injection.
+The vulnerability can be exploited remotely without user interaction.
+Although the exploit has been publicly disclosed, there are no known exploits in the wild at this time.
+No official patch or remediation guidance is currently available from the vendor.

 AI-Powered Analysis